Why are bears in town?

 What Is Proactive Bear Management?

-We have identified three main proactive strategies that need to be addressed to keep future bears safe:
+We have identified three main proactive strategies that need to be addressed to keep bears safe:

 - Reduce Attractants